oasis-tcs/openc2-usecases/Symantec/process_anti_virus_scanner_locate_file.md

 # endpoint_locate_file.md

-This action triggers a scan to locate the files location.
+This action triggers a scan to locate the file.

 ```
 {